-- c) Each candidate requesting to have poll watchers on election day must designate the names of poll watchers, the assigned precincts and hours of duty to the supervisor of elections before noon of the second Tuesday preceding election day. - d) Each candidate requesting to have poll watchers for early voting, must designate the names, assigned locations and hours of duty to the SOE at least 14 days before early voting begins. - e) The poll watchers for each polling place will be approved by the supervisor of elections on or before the Tuesday before Election Day, or no later than 7 days before early voting begins for early voting poll watchers. - f) The supervisor will furnish the officials of each polling place a list of approved poll watchers. - g) Designation of poll watchers shall be made by the chair of the county executive committee of a political party, the chair of a political committee, or the candidate requesting to have poll watchers. - h) All poll watchers shall be allowed to enter and watch polls in all polling rooms and early voting areas within the county in which they have been designated if the number of poll watchers at any particular polling place does not exceed the number provided in this section. - i) The supervisor of elections shall provide to each designated poll watcher, no later than 7 days before early voting begins, a poll watcher identification badge that identifies the poll watcher by name.
+- c) Each candidate requesting to have poll watchers on election day must designate the names of poll watchers and the assigned precincts on the DS-DE 125 and submit to the SOE office before noon of the second Tuesday preceding election day. - d) Each candidate requesting to have poll watchers for early voting must designate the names and assigned locations on the DS-DE 125 and submit to the SOE office at least 14 days before early voting begins. - e) The poll watchers for each polling place will be approved by the supervisor of elections on or before the Tuesday before Election Day, or no later than 7 days before early voting begins for early voting poll watchers. - f) Designation of poll watchers shall be made by the chair of the county executive committee of a political party, the chair of a political committee, or the candidate requesting to have poll watchers. - g) All poll watchers shall be allowed to enter and watch polls in all polling rooms and early voting areas within the county in which they have been designated if the number of poll watchers at any particular polling place does not exceed the number provided in this section. - h) The supervisor of elections shall provide to each designated poll watcher an identification badge that identifies the poll watcher by name.

-2. Poll Watcher Conduct
+3. Poll Watcher Conduct

-- a) Poll watchers must dress appropriately so as not to disrupt the flow of voting while watching the polls. - b) Each poll watcher must wear his or her identification badge while in the polling room or early voting area. - c) The poll watchers shall pose any questions regarding polling place procedures directly to the clerk for resolution and may not interact with voters.
+- a) Poll watchers must dress appropriately so as not to disrupt the flow of voting while watching the polls. - b) Each poll watcher must wear his or her identification badge while in the polling room or early voting area. - c) The poll watchers shall pose any questions regarding polling place procedures directly to the clerk for resolution and may not interact with voters. - d) Poll watchers may not use their cell phone while in the polling room.